k4yt3x/black-industrial-chain-emulator/README.md

 	If the security manager manages to prevent the hacker from stealing a certain amount of money within the limited time, security manager wins.

-Day system - each hacker has one descision per day
+Day system - each hacker has one chance to make a decision per day

 hacking difficulty 1-5